wp-plugins/awesome-image-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 <p>Just see our demo then rate us.
-We assure that this plugin is so nice</p>
+We assure that this plugin is so nice

-By installing this plugin you will get a awesome gallery image
+By installing this plugin you will get a super lightweight awesome gallery image.
+You can embed also video.</p>

 == Description ==